 However, there is a caveat to this.

-If you have existing lower back or kidney issues (or other vital organ issues) you will need to consult your practitioner for relevant advice.
+If you have existing lower back or kidney issues (or other vital organ issues), you need to consult your practitioner for advice.

 But for most people who suffer from low back pain, I’m not convinced a motorcycle touring kidney belt is the correct approach.